paulLeClair/P-Engine/README.md

 1. a new swapchain image is acquired, and a semaphore is given to the corresponding `Frame` object to be used for rendering this frame

-2. we record amd submit our rendering commands, which are translated from the GIRs that the backend has consumed previously, as well as batching up all submission semaphores that the presentation engine must wait on
+2. we record and submit our rendering commands, which are translated from the GIRs that the backend has consumed previously, as well as acquiring all the submission semaphores that the presentation engine must wait on

-3. we present the image and return whether our rendering process succeeded
+3. we present the image using those semaphores and conclude the frame rendering process

 The backend code is a bit more verbose - it is Vulkan, after all!
 We have quite a few moving parts at this point, and they all came into being at different times, so these designs are going to need to be reworked so that they're more cohesive.